vigneshsweekaran/vigneshsweekaran.github.io/content/https/letsencrypt/how-to-configure-free-letsencrypt-ssl-tls-certificates-with-nginx-for-subdomains.md

 sudo certbot --nginx -d app1.devopspilot.tk -d app2.devopspilot.tk -d app3.devopspilot.tk
 ```

-It will ask for email address, agree the ters and conditions, certificates will be issued and finally enter `2` to automatically redirect `http` to `https`
+It will ask for email address, agree the terms and conditions, certificate will be issued and finally enter `2` to automatically redirect `http` to `https`

 ![letsencrypt](/content/https/letsencrypt/images/subdomains-ssl/generate-ssl.png)